dowdlea86/stoccer/README.md

 Through this case study, we will provide a breakdown of where transfers are coming from,<br>
 analysis the top performing teams in Europe regarding their transfer spending and<br>
 team statistics, analysis on the effective spending of PSG specifically and an overall<br>
-comparison of the investment by the King against the stock market.
+comparison of the investment by the Emir against the stock market.

 ## Overview of European Soccer Transfer Market
 #### Top 20 Teams in the 2013-2014 Season